TDStrasser/KookaBlockly-Reference/docs/source/leds.rst

 Turn ON LED
 -----------

-This block turns the LED selected from the drop-down box ON.
+This block turns the LED, selected from the drop-down box, ON.

 .. image:: images/leds-turn-on.png
    :height: 120